 Together with all of our stakeholders, we hope to pioneer a fundamental

-change in business culture and to help foster environment and community at the heart of
+change in business culture and to help foster environment and community at the heart of the coffee industry.

 You can read the full SCDI report here